scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Techniques exist to look over a deep learning model’s shoulder.
 The one we are using here is called LIME [lime]_.
-LIME takes the existing classification model and permutes images taken from the validation set (therefore the real class label is known) as long as a misclassification is happening.
+LIME takes the existing classification model and permutes images taken from the validation set (therefore the real class label is known to LIME) as long as a misclassification is happening.
 That way LIME can be used to create heat maps as image overlays to indicate regions of images which are most relevant for the classifier to perform best.
 In other words, we identify